nverba/statique/README.md

   - index-service:

-      - initialises with page0 index
+      - initialises with page0 index ✓

+      - initialises with tags list ✓

       - exposes current index page, from page indexes or search results